rootstrap/blog/content/How to Make My First Gem - Timothy Peraza.md

      width="500" height="250"
      align="middle"/>

-In the Bin folder, we can find the console and setup files.
-The important thing to highlight here is the utility of console file where we can see the next code:
+In the Bin folder, we will find the console and setup files.
+The important thing here is to highlight the utility of the console file, where we can see the next code:

 ```ruby